pydantic/logfire/docs/integrations/airflow.md

     We need the ability to set the authorization header to send data to **Logfire**.
     See our [Alternative clients section](../guides/advanced/alternative-clients.md).

+    In the next Airflow release (current version is 2.10.3) it will be possible to send data to **Logfire** directly.

 ## Setup

 To enable the OpenTelemetry integration in Airflow, you'll need to have an [OpenTelemetry Collector] running, and then